haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/docs/2.scripts/1.commands/en.md

 * `Character`: The character to modify: Haruhi, Mikuru, Nagato, Koizumi or Tsuruya.
 * `Modify By`: The value to modify the friendship level by for the selected character

 Modifies a character's "Friendship Level" by adding a particular value to it.
 The value can be positive or negative.
-Friendship levels start at 1 and persist throughout a playthrough.
+Friendship levels start at 1, have a max of 64, and persist throughout a playthrough.
 They can be referenced in conditionals with the following variable names:

 | Character | Variable |
 |-----------|----------|